aksharc2/parallelRandomCPGC/README.md

-# Paralle Randomized Clique Partition based Graph Compression (Par-CPGC)
+# Parallel Randomized Clique Partitioning-Based Algorithm for Graph Restructuring (Par-CPGC)

 ## Abstract

-This artifact aims to reproduce the experimental results presented in our paper, which proposes a new randomized parallel algorithm Par-RCP for graph compression based on partitioning the graph into bipartite cliques.
-We first design a randomized sequential algorithm Seq-RCP for graph compression based on clique partitioning and then use it as a base for the design of our parallel randomized algorithm Par-RCP.
+This artifact aims to reproduce the experimental results presented in our paper, which proposes a new randomized parallel algorithm Par-RCP for graph restructuring based on partitioning the graph into bipartite cliques.
+We first design a randomized sequential algorithm Seq-RCP for graph restructuring based on clique partitioning and then use it as a base for the design of our parallel randomized algorithm Par-RCP.
 The algorithms extract δ-cliques C_q(U_q, W_q) from the bipartite graph G(U,W,E) and replace each of them with a tree formed by adding vertex z_q corresponding to the δ-clique C_q and connecting it to all the vertices in the two bipartitions of the clique.
 A δ-clique C_q in G is a complete bipartite subgraph with the left partition U_q of size ⌈n^(1-δ)⌉ and the right partition W_q of size k(n, m, δ) = ⌊δ log(n) / log(2n^2/m)⌋, where δ is a constant such that 0 ≤ δ ≤ 1, and m is the number of edges in G. Extensive performance evaluation on  large-scale graphs with billions of edges shows that \textsf{Par-RCP} reduces the edge count by up to 6.69$\times$ and achieves a speedup of up to 29.25.
 Applying the restructured graph further improves algorithmic performance, with Dinitz's algorithm achieving up to 2.06 speedup and All-Pairs Shortest Paths up to 213.34 relative to the case of using the original input graph as input.
 These results highlight the scalability and practical utility of our approach for large-scale graph analytics.

 ## Introduction
-The project aims to compress a given bipartiate graph by extracting cliqies.
-Doing so the compressed graph maintains the path infomation i.e., the connectivity of the vertices in the graph.
-This approach fall into lossless compression techniques.
-The compressed graph can be used as an input graph for other graph based algorithms such as matching, all pairs shortes path, etc.
+The project aims to restructure a given bipartiate graph by extracting bipartite cliqies and replacing them with tripartite structure.
+Doing so the restructured graph maintains the path infomation i.e., the connectivity of the vertices in the graph.
+This approach fall into lossless restructuring techniques.
+The restructured graph can be used as an input graph for other graph based algorithms such as matching, all pairs shortes path, etc.
-This git repository aim to provide the c scripts to obtain compression.
+This git repository aim to provide the c scripts to obtain the restrectured graph.
 It also has a python script for generating sample bipartite graphs.

 Following are the programs in this repository:
 1. randomCPGC.c (Our approach)